ahlstromvij/REMINDER_project/README.md

 ## Data

 The data for this project is available at https://data.aussda.at/dataset.xhtml?persistentId=doi:10.11587/LBSMPQ.
 Any use of that data set is subject to the terms provided there.

+## Requirements

+The code in this repository was produced using R 4.1.2 on macOS Catalina (10.15.7).